 My life purpose, for many years now, has been the call to peace both within myself and in the world.
 This has been my focus since I was very young, nurtured in Sunday School on the example of Jesus and his teachings.
 Then as a teenager watching the Viet Nam War play out, I became ever more fixed in my belief that war does not solve any problem long term; it only creates more problems and then we fight a war about the new problems.
-Far from my youthful enthusiasm now, I have wondered whether human beings are even capable of peace.
+Far from my youthful optimism now, I often wonder whether human beings are even capable of peace.
 Yet over the years I have met actual, real people who are peaceful, people who hold to their vision of good will, a world where the lion does indeed lie down with the lamb.
 It’s not an easy place to be, you’re certainly swimming against the stream.
 And I understand that there will be a lot of eye rolling out there.
 “It isn’t possible, she’s just a dreamer, stupid, harebrained.”
 I’ve heard all that and more.
 Yet, I still find myself on the peaceful path, even when it seems hopeless.
-I seek to understand how peace within ourselves (and therefore the world) can be encouraged, supported and manifested.
+I seek to understand how peace within ourselves (and therefore the world) can be encouraged, supported and achieved.
 When I look around me and see all the pain of war – the soldiers dead or brutally disabled in body and mind, the innocent, dead non-combatants, the land ripped apart, the cities in ruins – I have to ask myself why?
 Why do we do this to ourselves and each other?

-I did not hate my cancer – fear was there, yes, but not hate.
-At some point, after a lot of sitting with it, thinking about it, crying about it, praying about it, I realized I did not want to kill my cancer.
-But how was I going to do that and yet live?
-How true could I remain to myself in this extreme situation?
-What I ended up doing was talking to the cancer, visualizing it as another being capable of listening to me.
+After one particularly stormy emotional meltdown, I just found myself talking to the cancer, seeing it in my mind’s eye as another being capable of listening to me.
 I recognized its right to life but told it that I also had a right to live and that it was hurting me.
 I offered to share space with it – if it wouldn’t grow, I wouldn’t try to kill it – a detente of sorts.
-I understood that to keep my integrity whole, I had to avoid going to war against the cancer.
-I believed for a long time that I was the only one who thought like this and I never brought it up.
+I understood that to keep my integrity whole, I had to avoid going to war against the cancer, to seek a different path.
+In the end, I did.
+And I believed for a long time that I was the only one who thought like this and I never talked about it.
 Then I went to a cancer workshop and listened to a woman who said almost the very same thing.
 She visualized her cancer as balloons.
 She would go in her mind to the beach each day and release these cancer balloons into a beautiful, blue sky.
 I was not alone.
 Just the other day I read of a lovely lady who believes she loved her cancer away.
 My experience is that truly peaceful people don’t raise their voices much, seldom push themselves to the front, and give generous time and space to those around them.
 So our voices are usually drowned out by all the shrieking and anger that our culture currently serves up.
 We think we’re alone.
 But we’re not.
 If you’re one of us, take comfort in that at least.
 No, you’re not crazy.
 Just not quite in step with your culture.
-Sometimes I think that’s a very good thing.
+Sometimes, after watching television, I find that a very comforting thing.

 On the other hand, I also recognize that the warrior path is very natural to some people.
 When Christopher Hitchens died, his obit said how he relished the fight and how intensely he wanted to battle his cancer.
-There are so many ways to face this, I doubt there is one correct choice.
+There are so many ways to face this, I can’t believe there is one correct choice.
 I think it helps in our healing (perhaps not curing) if we align ourselves with our truest self and go from there.
 I guess what I’m offering you here is my experience with the peaceful way.

 I realize this isn’t for everyone, and that’s probably a huge understatement.
 I also realize that many of you will think I’m just plain nuts.
 I know there will be lots of people who will be furious about what I’ve said – I’ve already experienced that.
 We are immersed in a world culture that sees no other way to fix a problem.
 And I have no idea if my way of doing this helped me live till now or if it’s just a miracle that my beliefs didn’t kill me.
 I’m certainly not recommending it to anyone – it’s not medical advice.
 None of what I say is medical advice.
 For that, you need to see your doctor.
 But if peace, or the hope of peace, is real to you, know that there are plenty of others out there who are striving for it too, even in the midst of struggling for your life.